ezekg/flint/README.md

 ### Foundation

+_Flint will attempt to use a local box-sizing mixin named `box-sizing`.
+If one is not found, it will use it's own._

-If you selected `"border-box-sizing": true`, then it is *advised* to create a global foundation instance like so,
+A foundation instance will output a global `box-sizing: border-box` declaration.
+If you selected `"border-box-sizing": true`, then it is *advised* to create a global foundation instance.

 ```scss
 @include _(foundation);
 ```

-That way your output won't be riddled with `box-sizing` declarations everytime you define a span.
+This way your output won't be riddled with `box-sizing` declarations every time you define a span.
 This will automatically output the rules onto the global selector `*`.
 In the future this might be automatic, but for now I'll keep it manual.

 ### Container